Infliximab Intravenous for Adults

 • MPUH- available from Stores

-• UCH: available from pharmacy
+• UCHG: available from pharmacy

 Dose in adults